henriebale/SCAV2021_SP3/README.md

 # Ex3:

 In order to see the streamed video you need to change the ip address 192.168.0.39 in the commmand to the local ip of your device.
 Then input ffplay udp://192.168.0.39:23000 in another terminal window changing again 192.168.0.39 to the same ip address you changed before.

+# Ex4:
+For the stream to work you must use the same ip you inputted in the ffplay command.